MicrosoftDocs/Hololens/hololens/AppDeploy-ProvisioningPackage.md

 - HoloLens 2
 ---

-# Provisioning Package
+# Provisioning Packages

-Provisioning Packages can be used to manage CSP and Policies in an environment that does not have access to MDM.
+Provisioning packages can be used to prepare and configure devices in an environment without access to endpoint management.
 They can also be deployed to a device regardless of identity of the user, enrollment status, during the Out of Box Experience (OOBE), or by [applying a provisioning package during setup](https://docs.microsoft.com/hololens/hololens-provisioning##apply-a-provisioning-package-to-hololens-during-setup).

-## Provisioning Packages have the following limitations:
+## Provisioning Packages considerations:
 * Non-Public apps
 * USB side-load only
 * No auto update (requires manual updates via PPKGs)